Memory Card Recording

 Parameter Description

-days The array of dates on which video footage is available.
-For example, @[@(1), @(2)] indicates that video footage is available on the first and second days of the month.
-An empty array is returned if the request failed.
+days An array of dates.
+For example, @[@(1), @(2)] indicates recordings are available for the first and second days of the specified month.
+An empty array is returned on failure.

 API description